Yoga for Emotional Balance

 The therapeutic benefits of Yoga for PTSD

-How to teach Yoga to trauma survivors, using asana, pranayama, chakra system, and mantra
+How to make your class "trauma sensitive" for trauma survivors, using asana, pranayama, chakra system, and mantra

 Trauma triggers, using props, language